HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

 _Are there any fields being shared publicly that have never been shared in PROD before?_

 - No, the content of the static site in this milestone will be limited to general information about the Simpler Grants.gov project.
-It does not include exposing any production data from the new beta.grants.gov data model.
+It does not include exposing any production data from the new simpler.grants.gov data model.

 ### Security considerations